 Issenberg also notes that the quality of some digital telehealth device findings can often be lower than you would get using, say, a real stethoscope in a clinical environment.

 There are also inevitable limits to what you can do remotely.
 Says Connors, "Patients who need acute management or a more extensive physical examination or intervention will need in-person care for IV hydration, complete abdominal examination, radiological testing, surgical treatment, or emergent medical management."
 To date, no one has developed an IV that can be delivered over Zoom.

 Perhaps the biggest criticism of telehealth comes from Jami Carder, an RN working in home care who notes that, for many patients, telehealth is just too complex.
-"The system is flawed when it comes to senior citizens," she says, "and I now spend a significant amount of my workday helping them navigate the new world of telehealth.
+"The system is flawed when it comes to [older adults]," she says, "and I now spend a significant amount of my workday helping them navigate the new world of telehealth.
 Many of my patients miss appointments and fall through the cracks.
 I have had countless patients have a telehealth visit scheduled, and they have no idea what that even means.
 Many are afraid of technology and uncomfortable asking for help, so they just don't participate in the visit at all.
 This has become a huge safety issue."

 Carder says that even cursory telehealth visits for her patients can run for more than an hour and that she often must use her own phone to help them because they don't have the necessary technology.
 "I would love to see a new standard of care which includes ensuring patients are comfortable using technology—say, a practice visit or two—before they have a virtual appointment made," she says.

 Regardless of the hiccups, telehealth looks like it's here to stay—even after COVID-19 has passed or at least faded.
 "I think you're going to see a big pivot," Helmke says.
 "If I can avoid a single ambulance ride, that saves a provider $55,000 on average.
 I think you'll start to see wearables increasingly being used to catch things before you have to go to the hospital."